dotnet/csharplang/proposals/primary-constructors.md

 > - Otherwise, for each instance type `T` ([§14.3.2](classes.md#1432-the-instance-type)), starting with the instance type of the immediately enclosing type declaration and continuing with the instance type of each enclosing class or struct declaration (if any):
 >   - If `e` is zero and the declaration of `T` includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.
->   - **Otherwise, if the declaration of `T` includes a primary constructor parameter `I` and the reference occurs within the `argument_list` of `T`'s `class_base` or within an initializer of a field, property or event, the result is the primary constructor parameter `I`**
+>   - **Otherwise, if the declaration of `T` includes a primary constructor parameter `I` and the reference occurs within the `argument_list` of `T`'s `class_base` or within an initializer of `T`'s field, property or event, the result is the primary constructor parameter `I`**
 >   - Otherwise, if a member lookup ([§11.5](expressions.md#115-member-lookup)) of `I` in `T` with `e` type arguments produces a match:
 >     - If `T` is the instance type of the immediately enclosing class or struct type and the lookup identifies one or more methods, the result is a method group with an associated instance expression of `this`.
 If a type argument list was specified, it is used in calling a generic method ([§11.7.8.2](expressions.md#11782-method-invocations)).
 >     - Otherwise, if `T` is the instance type of the immediately enclosing class or struct type, if the lookup identifies an instance member, and if the reference occurs within the *block* of an instance constructor, an instance method, or an instance accessor ([§11.2.1](expressions.md#1121-general)), the result is the same as a member access ([§11.7.6](expressions.md#1176-member-access)) of the form `this.I`.
 This can only happen when `e` is zero.
 >     - Otherwise, the result is the same as a member access ([§11.7.6](expressions.md#1176-member-access)) of the form `T.I` or `T.I<A₁, ..., Aₑ>`.
->   - **Otherwise, if the declaration of `T` includes a primary constructor parameter `I`, the result is the primary constructor parameter `I`.
-It is an error if the reference does not occur within the body of an instance method or an instance accessor.**
+>   - **Otherwise, if the declaration of `T` includes a primary constructor parameter `I`, the result is the primary constructor parameter `I`.**

 The first addition corresponds to the change incurred by [primary constructors on records](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/records.md#primary-constructor), and ensures that primary constructor parameters are found before any corresponding fields within initializers and base class arguments.
+It extends this rule to static initializers as well.
+However, since records always have an instance member with the same name as the parameter, the extension can only lead to a change in an error message.
+Illegal access to a parameter vs. illegal access to an instance member.

-The second addition allows primary constructor parameters to be found elsewhere within the class body, but only if not shadowed by members.
-It produces an error if the reference is not from within the body of an instance member or accessor.
-Note that instance constructors are excluded from this list.
+The second addition allows primary constructor parameters to be found elsewhere within the type body, but only if not shadowed by members.

+It is an error to reference a primary constructor parameter if the reference does not occur within a `nameof` argument and at the same time does not occur within one of the following:
+- an initializer of an instance field, property or event of the declaring type (type declaring primary constractor with the parameter).
+- the `argument_list` of `class_base` of the declaring type.
+- the body of an instance method (note that instance constructors are excluded) of the declaring type.
+- the body of an instance accessor of the declaring type.

+In other words, primary constructor parameters are in scope throughout the declaring type body.
+They shadow declaring type members within an initializer of a field, property or event of the declaring type, or within the `argument_list` of `class_base` of the declaring type.
+They are shadowed by declaring type members everywhere else.

 Thus, in the following declaration: